Magnetic and Electronic Measurement Techniques

 Learning and Teaching Methods

-lecture script, accompanying internet site, complementary literature
+lecture script with slides and hand-written text, accompanying internet site, complementary literature

 - Kronmüller H., Parkin S.S.P.
 (Eds.): Handbook of Magnetism and Advanced Magnetic Materials, Vols.
 1-5 (Wiley, Chichester, 2007)